-Asset Liability Management CoE
+• Asset Liability Management CoE

-The Asset Liability Management CoE recommends the framework and policies for the independent assessment, measurement and monitoring of liquidity risk and interest rate risk in the banking book.
-It conducts regular stress testing on the Group's liquidity and interest rate risk profile, by leveraging on the standardised infrastructure it has designed, built and implemented across the region.
+The Asset Liability Management CoE recommends the framework and policies for the independent assessment, measurement and monitoring of liquidity risk and interest rate/rate of return risk in the banking book.
+It conducts regular stress testing on the Group's liquidity and interest rate risk / rate of return profile, by leveraging on the standardised infrastructure it has designed, built and implemented across the region.
 It provides the framework and tools for maintenance of the early warning system indicators and contingency funding plan by business owners across the Group.

-Credit Risk CoE
+• Credit Risk CoE